 The reality is all of the above are important but the images, their quality and how you personally feel about them is all that's really important.

-Google is your best friend when looking for a newborn photographer, usually the better ones rank highest but sadly their price can also reflect the demand.
+Google is your best friend when looking for a newborn photographer, usually the better ones rank in the top 3 results but sadly their price can also reflect the demand.

 I provide a complete range of newborn photography packages, Click Here for more Information.

 Congratulations again and enjoy every second of this amazing time.

 Hello and welcome to my photography blog based on my experiences.